pcasteran/terraform-graph-beautifier/README.md

    - These patterns are [Go regexp](https://golang.org/pkg/regexp/) and are matched line by line against the output of the **cleaning** step, so use the `"root.rsc_type.rsc_name"` naming.
    - These patterns are provided using the `--exclude` parameter, you can repeat it multiple times.

-## Output configuration`
+## Output configuration

 ### Modules embedding

-An important output configuration option is to choose whether to embed a sub-module in its parent module or not.
+An important option is to choose whether to embed a sub-module in its parent module or not.
 The `--embed-modules` parameter allows to control this behavior:
 - if **true** (default), the modules subgraphs will be embedded inside their parent;
 - if **false**, all the subgraphs are drawn at the same level and an edge is drawn from a parent to its children.